it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 #### Identify required security services

-The security services required for a given product will depend on the results of the threat modeling exercise.
+The security services required for a given product will depend on the results of the threat analysis.
 A subset of security services are selected from the 10 security services identified for RABET-V. This is accomplished by reviewing the results of the threat modeling exercise and identifying the security services that mitigate one or more identified threats.

 #### Identify software components

-While the threat analysis helps identify the system level components, the software level components must be identified separately.
+While the threat analysis helps identify the system-level components, the software-level components must be identified separately.
 This step will identify significant software architectural components, their boundaries, how they interface, and their dependencies with one another and 3rd party components.

 > Automated tools, such as [Lattix](https://www.lattix.com/), will be evaluated in the RABET-V pilot as a way to perform this step.